Far-Beyond-Pulsar/docs/public/docs/core-concepts/field-registry-system.md

 When you add a new field to a component, you must remember to update the corresponding UI code.
 Forget this step, and the field remains invisible in the editor.
 When you add an entirely new component type, you write another complete UI implementation from scratch.
 The UI layer becomes a mirror of your data layer, duplicating structure without adding value.

+> [!NOTE]
-> **Note:** This duplication problem intensifies with plugin architectures.
+> This duplication problem intensifies with plugin architectures.
 Third-party code that defines custom components cannot inject UI definitions into the editor.
 Without reflection or a registration system, plugins have no way to describe their data to the properties panel.

 The alternative—runtime reflection—solves the extensibility problem by storing type metadata in global registries.
 Components register their fields at startup, describing names, types, and accessors.
 The UI layer queries this registry to build controls dynamically.
 Any component, including plugin-defined types, works automatically.